alagumuthiah/Tasty-Shopper/README.md

-# Overview
+## Overview

-The Recipe app is a Repository of Recipes where users can maintain their own custom recipes and upload recipes so that it can be viewed by other users.
-It also supports creating a grocery list by selecting recipes of the week.
+`Tasty Shopper` is a Repository of Recipes where users can create their own custom recipes and also view recipes uploaded by other users.
+It also supports creating a grocery list basically a pantry planner by selecting recipes.

-# Alagu's Recipe Application
+## Tasty Shopper Application

 This Application was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Tasty Shopper Setup

-# Steps to run the Application
+To run this Application locally:

-### `npm start`

-Runs the app in the development mode.\
+    1. Git clone the repo `https://github.com/alagumuthiah/Tasty-Shopper.git`
+    2. Run `npm install` in both frontend and backend folders to install the required packages for the application.
+    3. Create a .env file with the configuration for the database.
+    4. Include jwt secret and expiration time in the .env file.
+    5.Create the database using sequelize - `npx sequelize db:create`
+    6.Run `npx sequelize db:migrate` to migrate the database.
+    7.Run `npx sequelize db:seed:all` to seed the database(populate the data) 8.Run npm start in the backend folder to start our Express server.
+    9.run npm start in the frontend folder to start the React frontend server.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+    10.Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-# Technologies Used
+## Technologies Used

 - React
+- Redux
+- HTML
+- CSS
+- JSX
+- Javascript
 - Express
 - Node JS
-- Javascript
-- HTML
+- PostgreSQL
-- CSS
+- Sequelize

-# Features of the App
+## Features of the App

 - Users can create an account(sign up), login to their account and log out.
 - Users can create their own Recipes.